 Systemic glucocorticoids are not recommended, although local injections of glucocorticoids into peripheral joints, sacroiliac joints, or entheses have shown to provide symptom relief.2,9

-Spinal deformity is not rare in ankylosing spondylitis, and about one-third of patients have thoracolumbar kyphosis.
-Corrective osteotomy and stabilization are recommended under certain conditions, such as for those with severe kyphosis or advanced hip arthritis if the benefits outweigh the risk of the surgical procedure.9
+Spinal deformity is not rare in AS, and about one-third of patients have thoracolumbar kyphosis.
+Corrective osteotomy and stabilization are recommended under certain conditions to treat ankylosing spondylitis, such as for those with severe kyphosis or advanced hip arthritis if the benefits outweigh the risk of the surgical procedure.9

 Laboratory Testing for Monitoring Ankylosing Spondylitis Side Effects